 - Telephone Devices

 - This tickbox lets you export railings, roofing elements and structural elements with fewer details to prevent Revit from crashing.
 Please note that section planes in Revit are not supported when this tickbox is ticked.

 - If ticked, IFC surfaces will use far fewer materials which can help prevent very low framerates in Lumion.

 4. Importing models from Revit LT

 4.1: Please export your Revit LT model to .DWG format, install the DWG plug-in for Lumion and then import the .DWG file in Lumion:

 - Revit LT 2018-2019 and Lumion 8.0 or newer: Please install DWGToLumionBridge2018 and export to .DWG 2018 file format.

-Please also ensure that during export you selected the option Export all properties BYLAYER, and create new layers for overrides.
+Please ensure that during export you select the option Export all properties BYLAYER, and create new layers for overrides.
 See the video tutorial below: